Fortanix IPMI Setup for FX2200 Series I

 sudo ipmitool lan set 1 defgw ipaddr w.x.y.z

-11. Verify that the IPMI network is configured correctly by running the following command and review the values for the IPMI IP address, subnet mask, and default gateway.
+9. Run the following command to verify that the IPMI network is configured correctly and review the values for the IPMI IP address, subnet mask, and default gateway:

 sudo ipmitool lan print 1